 * Putin names conservative news anchor as chief

-* Second shift in Russian media industry in two weeks (Adds Sochi detail)
+* Second shift in Russian media industry in two weeks (Adds quotes, edits)

 By Timothy Heritage

-MOSCOW, Dec 9 (Reuters) - President Vladimir Putin tightened his control over Russia's media on Monday by dissolving the main state news agency and replacing it with an organisation intended to promote Moscow's image abroad.
+MOSCOW, Dec 9 (Reuters) - Vladimir Putin tightened his hold on Russia's media on Monday by dissolving the main state news agency, seen by hawks as too liberal, and creating a new outlet to improve Moscow's image under a more conservative editor.

-Most Russian media outlets are already loyal to Putin, and opponents get little air time, but the shake-up underlined their importance to Putin keeping power and the Kremlin's concern about the president's ratings and image.
+Most Russian media organisations are loyal to Putin, and opponents get little air time.
+The shake-up underlined the media's importance to Putin keeping power and the Kremlin's concern about the president's ratings and image.

-RIA Novosti traces its roots to 1941 when the Soviet Information Bureau was established by communist rulers.
+RIA Novosti traces its roots to 1941 when the Soviet Information Bureau was formed under dictator Josef Stalin.

 "Restoring a fair attitude towards Russia as an important country in the world and one with good intentions - that is the mission of the new structure that I will head," he told the state TV broadcaster Rossiya 24.

 Sergei Ivanov, the head of the presidential administration, told reporters that the changes were intended to save money, explain Russia's politics to the world and defend its interests.

-RIA said in an English-language article about Putin's step: "The move is the latest in a series of shifts in Russia's news landscape which appear to point towards a tightening of state control in the already heavily regulated media sector."
+But RIA said in an English-language article: "The move is the latest in a series of shifts in Russia's news landscape which appear to point towards a tightening of state control in the already heavily regulated media sector."

 Itar-Tass is the successor of the Soviet official Tass agency, while Interfax has more leeway as a private agency but is restricted by the Kremlin's dominance.
 Heavy state funding had given RIA the clear edge over its rivals.

 A prominent member of parliament, Alexei Mitrofanov, described Kiselyov as a "powerful propagandist".

-"The state is spending money.
+"The state is spending money (on this).
 It wants no subtle, balanced reverberation of interests," he said.
 "If a corporation has its PR unit, it works for the corporation."

-In his third term, after weathering protests led by urban liberals, 61-year-old Putin has often appealed to conservatives and championed the Russian Orthodox Church as a moral guide for society.
+After weathering protests led by urban liberals last year, Putin has often appealed to conservatives and championed the Russian Orthodox Church as a moral guide for society.